 A final note

-Ringworm can be an incredibly frustrating infection to get rid of.
-Please remember that in most cases it is not life threatening.
+Ringworm can be a frustrating infection to get rid of.
+Please remember that in most cases it is not life-threatening.
 Avoidance is always better than cure, particularly with ringworm.
-Ways to reduce the chances of your cats catching ringworm include:

 Isolate new cats for two weeks, not only to see if ringworm rears its head but also other contagious diseases.
 Bear in mind though that even if you have taken precautions, cats can be carriers.
 The photo above is my own daughter who developed ringworm around the same time we adopted a new kitten.
-The kitten showed no signs of ringworm himself, but was a likely source of the ringworm my daughter had.
+He had no sign of ringworm himself but was a likely source.
 None of my other cats caught ringworm, sadly the kitten died shortly after his adoption from an unrelated condition.